 The photographs by Flickr photographers who kindly allow their work to be used under a Attribution 2.0 Generic creative commons license show the appearance of the cat.
 The sand cat has the appearance almost of a domestic cat albeit more muscular and obviously wilder looking.
 It weighs 2-3 kilograms (4.4 to 6.6 lbs).
 The average weight is in the order of 2.7 kg (6 lbs).
 This is on the medium to light end of the domestic cat scale of weighs (see largest domestic cat breed).

 Camouflaged beautifully for sandy conditions with a pale sandy coloured tabby coat, the face is noticeably broad and the ears large set on the sides of the head (compared, for example, to the Serval and Serval Cats – opens in new window).
 The face is both sweet, wild and a little aggressive looking at the same time.
-In fact the skull shape is an adaptation to desert life and is similar to that of the manul ,with large eye sockets and a “bulging brain case” (Wild Cats of the World).
+In fact, the skull shape is an adaptation to desert life and is similar to that of the manul ,with large eye sockets and a “bulging brain case” (Wild Cats of the World).
 The skull contains a hearing structure, the bony covering of the middle ear called the tympanic bulla, that is enlarged and which is thought to be an adaptation to increase low-frequency hearing.
 The large ear flaps (pinnae) support excellent hearing too.
-Hearing is important in locating prey.
+Hearing is important in locating prey in the desert.

 An interesting feature of this cat is the thick fur that grows between its toes, which protects the pads of the paws against the hot sand of the desert.
-Apparently they encounter very cold conditions too so the fur insulates against cold as well.
+Apparently, they encounter very cold conditions too, so the fur insulates against cold as well.
 The Black-footed cat is similar in this way.

 Where do we find the Sand Cat?

-At 2009, this wildcat is known or believed to occupy: Algeria, Iran, Jordan, Niger, Pakistan, Syria, Turkmenistan, UAE, Uzbekistan, Yemen (see photo), Oman, Kazakhstan, Kuwait, Egypt, Mauritania, Morocco, Saudi Arabia, W. Sahara, Israel.
+At 2009, this wild cat is known or believed to occupy: Algeria, Iran, Jordan, Niger, Pakistan, Syria, Turkmenistan, UAE, Uzbekistan, Yemen (see photo), Oman, Kazakhstan, Kuwait, Egypt, Mauritania, Morocco, Saudi Arabia, W. Sahara, Israel.

 It may also occupy the following countries: Tunisia, Libya, Qatar, Chad, Mali, Afghanistan, Senegal and Sudan.